All Episodes

 I think they would vote for a secularist over a Mormon.

-But our other belief, they uh the way we get to Christ, they disagree with so vehemently, and she started looking up articles, saw something out of the Washington Monthly that was written by a woman for 2008, and it talked about how she, as a young child in her Baptist church, was shown films where Mormons were placed right between Jim Jones and devil worshippers.
+And it talked about how she, as a young child in her Baptist church, was shown films where Mormons were placed right between Jim Jones and devil worshipers.

-McCain said that Romney may have lost South Carolina because of the uh the vote against Mormons.
+McCain said that Romney may have lost South Carolina because of the vote against Mormons.

 I think so.

-Just to tell you something, Amy, in in everything I've not heard that's not what I'm hearing from people.
+Just to tell you something, Amy, in everything I've not heard, that's not what I'm hearing from people.

-If if they're thinking it uh as their primary reason for being mad at Romney, they're not they're not telling me that.
+If they're thinking it as their primary reason for being mad at Romney, they're not telling me that.

-Well, when when he went in there to um Iowa the first time and had a very good ground game, a lot of organization, Huckabee came in late and papered that area with anti-Mormon literature and turned that that caucus around.
+Well, when he went in there to Iowa the first time and had a very good ground game, a lot of organization, Huckabee came in late and papered that area with anti-Mormon literature and turned that caucus around.

 And it had a profound effect.